STHobbes/FRC-2020-drive/README.md

 and the software is modified to start with those settings. **REMEMBER TO RECORD YOUR FAVORITE SETTINGS SO WE CAN UPDATE THE PROGRAMMED DEFAULTS FOR THE COMPETITION SOFTWARE, DIFFERENT DRIVERS CAN HAVE DIFFERENT SETTINGS.**

+## Using this Program

+This program helps a driver set robot response to the control stick motions to match his/her expected response to those control motions.
+This response profile is saved, and can be instantly loaded into the competition robot so the driver always gets the expected response from the robot.
+The basic thing is that you drive this program and tune settings until you feel most comfortable driving the robot - write you idea settings down - and then we make this your driving profile for competition.

+When the program is first loaded and initialized, there is a reasonable set of defaults for most drivers (i.e. the behaviour of the robot will not be too stupid).
+We think this is the best strategy for tuning:
+* Use stick twist or stick X (side-to-side) for turn - depends on the games you play and controllers you use.
+Try them both and pick one for the rest of the tuning.
+* Start with speed gain, turn gain, and drive at speed gain (all on the) little hat (POV control) on the top of the control stick.
+  * **Speed Gain** is, by default, set to 1.0 resulting in the fastest speed the robot can achieve when the stick is full forward or full back.
+  * **Turn Gain** is, by default, set to 0.5 resulting in about half the fastest turn rate possible when you are turning without forward motion.
+The robot can spin really fast - tune this to what you are comfortable with.
+  * **Turn at Speed Gain** is, by default, set to 0.1.
+This is the amout of the maximum possible turn rate that you can get with the robot running full speed.
+Test by going straight at full speed and  the applying maximum turn while you are still going full speed.
+If the robot turns, skids, and falls over; the gain is too high.
+If the robot does not turn as much as you expect, the gain is too low.
+* Hext, adjust sensitivity.
+Higher sensitivity means you have more fine control around the centered stick.
+* Next, adjust deadband.
+A higher deadband means you can have a little more uninteded pressure on the stick before the robot reacts.
+For example, if you want to mve full speed ahead and you have no deadband, then you will constantly adjusting for little turn signals you have inadvertently applied.
+A little beadband filters out those unintended turns.

+**PLEASE REMEMBER TO RECORD YOUR IDEAL SETTINGS AND REPORT THEM TO THE PROGRAMMING TEAM SO YOUR PROFILE CAN BE UPDATED.**

 ## Drive Tuning Controls

 We use the main joystick for driving.
 All other buttons are mapped to changing drive parameters, so a single driver can control everything from one stick.